 - Most contractors will provide free of charge

 - Contractor produces his own scope of work and specifications

-- Usually as accurate as a bid but based upon the contractors work scope, not owners.
+- Much like a bid but based upon the contractors work scope, not owners.

 - Cannot be used to price shop as proposals are unique and normally not comparable to others

-A Design/Build proposal is an estimate combined with a negotiated contract.
-My company, HPS, feels that these are a better and more fair way to perform construction work.
-The key is trust.
-Come to an agreement with the homeowner on reasonable rates labor.
-Then agree on fees for managing the work and for profit based on the actual costs.
-Under this process, the owner has full transparency to the actual costs of the job; while the contractor is assured a reasonable profit.
-The contractor can then focus on what’s really important–producing quality work for the owner.
+Estimates combined with negotiated contracts are called Design/Build agreements.
+If there are long-term relationships with your contractors I feel that these are a better and more fair way to perform repairs and construction work.
+The key is to come to an agreement on a reasonable rate or value for the contractor’s labor, then add a percentage fee on the actual costs for managing the work and for profit.
+This way, the owner gains total transparency to the actual costs of the job, while the contractor is assured that he will survive the process and can then focus on producing quality work for the owner.